How I found my way after losing my husband to a shock cancer diagnosis

 The Oscar Wilde reference is relevant because that play was a critical part of my recovery: I threw myself into the part of Lady B in a production at the Oxford Playhouse following a life-changing course of events.

 In the summer of 2023, I had been preparing for what was to come – the life after the empty nest, the life after 25 years of marriage.
 Then my husband, Brian, felt unwell and went to the GP.
-Blood tests revealed something was wrong, and at the Day Assessment Unit of our local hospital, he was told that he had cancer which had spread to his liver.
+Blood tests revealed something was wrong, and at the day assessment unit of our local hospital, he was told he had cancer that had spread to his liver.

-Within a matter of days and a blurry reckoning of our past, present and future, we knew that in the nomenclature of cancer diagnoses, he had the one you absolutely do not want: small cell carcinoma.
+After a matter of days, and a blurry reckoning of our past, present and future, we knew that in the nomenclature of cancer diagnoses, he had the one you absolutely do not want: small cell carcinoma.
 His prognosis was a year at best.

 We reeled in shock – our youngest was still at school, sitting exams.
 There was a slight delay before treatment could commence, and in that time, the relentless march of this thief of hope and joy took him out.